Veronica Bielik Shows Off Her Hourglass Figure In Tiny Blue Crop Top And Jeans

 Polish Instagram model Veronica Bielik went online on Thursday and treated her legions of followers to a hot pic in which she infused style and sexiness.

-In the snap, Veronica could be seen rocking a tiny blue crop top that featured spaghetti straps and a low-cut neckline.
-The skintight garment not only hugged her curves but it also allowed her to show off a glimpse of her enviable cleavage.
+In the snap, Veronica rocked a tiny blue crop top that featured spaghetti straps and a low-cut neckline.
+The skintight garment not only hugged her curves — it also allowed her to show off a glimpse of her enviable cleavage.
 The tiny ensemble also let her show off her bare midriff.

-It looks like Veronica ditched her bra as a glimpse of her nipples could be seen through the top.
-She teamed it with a pair of jeggings that accentuated her hourglass figure as well as her sexy thigh gap.
-The snap can be viewed on Instagram.
+It looks like Veronica ditched her bra, as a glimpse of her nipples could be seen through the top.
+She teamed it with a pair of jeggings that accentuated her hourglass figure, as well as her thigh gap.
+The photo can be viewed on Instagram.

-She appeared to have applied a full face of makeup.
+Veronica appeared to have applied a full face of makeup.
 The application seemingly comprised a dewy foundation that gave her face a fresh look.
 It looked like she dusted her cheeks with a pink blush, opted for a nude eyeshadow, winged eyeliner and a coat of mascara.
-Veronica finished off her makeup application with a mauve shade of lipstick and dark, well-defined eyebrows.
+She finished off her makeup application with a mauve shade of lipstick and dark, well-defined eyebrows.

 View this post on Instagram